horizon-eda/horizon-docs/pool-mgr.rst

 -----------------

 The Pool keeps the metadata (filenames, UUIDs, names, etc.) in a SQLite database to facilitate searching.
-Normally, the pool manager rebuilds the database from scratch every time something has changed.
+Normally, the pool manager updates the database every time a file in the pool is saved.
 However, if you externally manipulate/remove files, you'll have to click "Update Pool" for the database to include the changes you made.